cszhangLMU/OBD-Finder/README.md

 https://huggingface.co/spaces/cszhangai/OBD-Finder

-Note: we are using the few service of HuggingFace, with little or no GPU access, while they are usually more than 10k-50k matching comparisons, so the speed will not be fast.
+Note: we are using the few service of HuggingFace, with little or no GPU access, while there are usually more than 10k-50k matching comparisons, so the speed will not be fast.

 ## Real-World Depolyment  on Oracle Bone Copies: 63 pairs of newly discovered Oracle Bone duplicates found by OBD-Finder